 So, a wee bit about me and my politics:

-From my teens in the late 70’s to the late 80’s I actually adhered to an Anarchist Communist set of political ideologies, some might say Anarcho Syndicalist but having read the works of Peter Kropotkin I think I was an Anarchist Communist, who did lean towards the Syndicalists.
-This was a result of the whole Anarco-Punk movement, from to begin with, the Clash, The Ruts, Stiff Little Fingers, UK Subs etc then onto Crass, Poison Girls, Flux of Pink Indians, Discharge etc. From the start of punk in 1976 through to 1984, these punk groups opened my eyes politically, kindred spirits searching for a reason for being.
+From my teens in the late 70’s to the early 90’s I actually adhered to an Anarchist Communist set of political ideologies, some might say Anarcho Syndicalist but having read the works of Peter Kropotkin, I think I was an Anarchist Communist, who did lean towards the Syndicalists.
+This was a result of the whole Punk then Anarco-Punk movement that began with, the Clash, The Ruts, Stiff Little Fingers, UK Subs etc then onto Crass, Poison Girls, Flux of Pink Indians, Discharge etc. From the start of punk in 1976 through to 1984, these punk groups opened my eyes politically, kindred spirits searching for a reason for being.
 Not very politically aware of course and very utopian in outlook with very little political theory.
 But still an awakening in political thinking and thought outwith the mainstream.
 Through this I was part of the resurrection of the CND and became a vegetarian.

 Very utopian in outlook and very opinionated as I was, I was young and very, very opinionated (some might say that only the young bit has changed), I refused to vote for anything or anyone as all good Anarchist’s usually do.
 Except in Scotland where Scottish Anarchists actually forgot all political ideology and campaigned and voted for independence, some even now stand in elections.